deepset-ai/haystack/docs/_src/api/api/document_store.md

 skip: Ignore the duplicates documents
 overwrite: Update any existing documents with the same ID when adding documents.
 fail: an error is raised if the document ID of the document being added already exists.
+- `recreate_index`: If set to True, an existing Weaviate index will be deleted and a new one will be created using the config you are using for initialization.
+Be aware that all data in the old index will be lost if you choose to recreate the index.

 <a id="weaviate.WeaviateDocumentStore.get_document_by_id"></a>